 GENERIC AVAILABLE: Yes

-PRESCRIBED FOR: Medroxyprogesterone tablets are used for treating secondary amenorrhea (cessation of menstruation); abnormal bleeding from the uterus due to hormonal imbalance and not due to fibroids, or cancer; and to prevent endometrial hyperplasia (overgrowth in the endometrial lining) in postmenopausal women who have not undergone a hysterectomy and are receiving conjugated estrogens.
-Medroxyprogesterone injection is used for contraception and for treating endometrial or renal cancer.
+PRESCRIBED FOR: Medroxyprogesterone tablets are used for treating secondary amenorrhea (cessation of menstruation); abnormal bleeding from the uterus due to hormonal imbalance and not due to fibroids, or cancer; and to prevent endometrial hyperplasia (overgrowth of the endometrial lining) in postmenopausal women who have not undergone a hysterectomy and are receiving conjugated estrogens.

 Report Problems to the Food and Drug Administration